Clusters

 ARM Cluster (Alwoodley, Roundhay and Moortown)

-The cluster organise out of school activities in the school holidays for children, young people and families they work with.
+The cluster also runs activities during school holidays for children, young people, and families we work with.

 • Allerton C.E Primary